A Unified Single-loop Alternating Gradient Projection Algorithm for Nonconvex-Concave and Convex-Nonconcave Minimax Problems: An Alternating Gradient Projection Algorithm for

-Observe that AGP always uses the current primal variable $x_{k+1}$ to update the dual variable $y_{k+1}$.
-This alternating approach is rather natural and has been widely used by practitioners for solving minimax problems, e.g., in generative adversarial networks.
-However, to the best of our knowledge, the convergence for this type of method has never been established before in the literature.
-Our goal is to investigate different conditions that can guarantee the convergence of this relatively simple scheme, and establish their associated rates of convergence.
+Observe that if we set $b_k=0$ and $c_k=0$, the AGP algorithm is exactly the alternating version of the GDA algorithm, which is rather natural and has been widely used by practitioners for solving minimax problems, e.g., in generative adversarial networks.
+However, to the best of our knowledge, even for the alternating GDA algorithm, the convergence for solving \eqref{problem:1} has never been established before in the literature.
+Moreover, if $b_k$ or $c_k$ is not equal to $0$, AGP algorithm is completely new.
+It turns out that $b_k$ or $c_k$ plays a very crucial role to guarantee the convergence of AGP when solving general nonconvex-concave or convex-nonconcave minimax problems.

-In order to analyze the convergence of AGP, we use the {\sl stationarity gap} defined below as the termination criterion for the AGP algorithm.
+Before we prove the iteration complexity of AGP algorithm for solving \eqref{problem:1}, we define the stationarity gap as the termination criterion as follows.